cmgoffena13/DE-Capstone-Portfolio-2/README.md

 ![Grafana_UI](website/app/static/README/grafana_ui.PNG "Grafana_UI")
 <sup>Dashboard Prototype</sup>

 Grafan was pretty intuitive to use as you could hook up a data source and then just use the language needed to query that data source.
+InfluxDB also had a timeRangeStart and Stop to be dynamic and in line with Grafana's visualization.
 Ended up writing a simple InfluxDB Flux query to view the stock prices:
 ```
 fieldList = ["high", "low"]